 “The ideal product, the ideal delivery is going to be the images that transport you to this place of luxury and remembering.
 It doesn’t have to be a half a million dollar wedding to be luxurious.
 I’m all about experience first for my clients.
 I want to transform them into a heightened, more confident version of themselves.” says Evans.

 Evans is cognizant of personality, gracefully tailoring each wedding shoot to a couple’s natural disposition.

 “If I know one or both people are a bit shy, I’ll create a softer, more tender narrative.
 If they’re more outgoing and bolder, I like to produce a narrative that’s a bit more heroic and grandiose.”

-Tireless training and an innovative approach to wedding photography have propelled Evans’ career, justifiably awarding him the validation and recognition he’s received.
+Tireless training and an innovative approach to wedding photography have propelled Evans’ career.
 As a loving and supportive father, husband and son, what subtly guides Evans’ ability to capture love so intrinsically is the profound respect he has for women and their beauty.